 As a proud Filipina-American and registered dietitian nutritionist, I am so excited that this year’s theme for National Nutrition Month is “Celebrate a World of Flavors”.
+I am honored to share my Filipino chicken sopas recipe.
 Growing up, I was lucky enough to have Filipino dishes made for me daily by my grandma, who would constantly remind me that the Philippines is known as Asia’s “melting pot” because of the uniqueness and variety of its food.
 Aside from Asian influences, Filipino food culture also has a heavy Spanish influence dating back to the early Spanish colonization of the Philippines in the 1500s.

 One of my favorite dishes growing up as a child was a soup called sopas, which literally translates to “soup”.
 A Filipino version of chicken noodle soup, both my mom and grandma would make sopas any time I was sick or on a cold rainy day.
 This dish is traditionally made with elbow macaroni, and milk is used to create its signature creamy broth.
 The soup often includes diced veggies such as carrots, celery, onions, and cabbage, but other variations can include potatoes, green peas, green beans, or Chinese celery.

 Now that I’m a mom, I make sopas for my family, and as a dietitian, I love that this soup includes wholesome ingredients like real dairy milk to elevate the nutrition and flavor.
 I make sopas with evaporated or whole milk, depending on what we have on hand.
 Adding real dairy milk to the broth gives it an extra boost of protein so it’s filling and hearty enough for my husband and growing toddler sons.